WinSSitaly/WSL-Linux-Kernel/README.md

 The goal of this experiment is to create a script (newkernel.sh) that download the request version of the source kernel from the official site and using the suggest .config compile a new version of WSL with latest kernel patches.

-It will create a new bzImage-test in the folder c:\wslconfig and linked it from active windows user profile.
+It will create a new bzImage-test in the folder c:\wslconfig and linked it to active windows user profile.

 Any suggest or commit will be accepted.